Controversies surrounding the Society of Saint Pius X: Allegations of abuse cover-up

 On 5 April 2017 Uppdrag Granskning, a Swedish investigative journalism television program, reported that four different clerics of the SSPX – three priests and a former seminarian – had molested at least a dozen young people in several different countries.
 The program also stated that evidence of abuse was kept secret by the SSPX, and priests were allowed to continue in ministry.

 In May 2020, the Kansas Bureau of Investigation (KBI) started an investigation against SSPX groups affiliated with, though not overseen by, the state's four Roman Catholic dioceses.
 SSPX members in Kansas were accused of either perpetrating or covering up clerical sex abuse in the state.
-For many years, the SSPX Saint Mary’s Rectory in Kansas faced numerous sex abuse allegations.
+For many years, the SSPX Saint Mary's Rectory in Kansas faced numerous sex abuse allegations.

-In January 2023, The KBI’s four-year inquiry into alleged child sexual abuse in four Catholic dioceses and the SSPX within the state of Kansas resulted in referral of 30 cases to county prosecutors targeting 14 members of the clergy.
+In January 2023, The KBI's four-year inquiry into alleged child sexual abuse in four Catholic dioceses and the SSPX within the state of Kansas resulted in referral of 30 cases to county prosecutors targeting 14 members of the clergy.

-An executive summary of the KBI report said no prosecutor had charged any priests named in KBI affidavits with sexual crimes, citing 2013 Kansas legislation which eliminated the statute of limitations on certain sex crimes, but didn’t make the statute retroactive.
+An executive summary of the KBI report said no prosecutor had charged any priests named in KBI affidavits with sexual crimes, citing 2013 Kansas legislation which eliminated the statute of limitations on certain sex crimes, but which did not make the elimination retroactive.